-- Apart from the African crowned eagle there was one more species in the same genus – Malagasy crowned eagle, or, Madagascan crowned hawk-eagle (Stephanoaetus mahey), but it was eradicated by the people arriving at the Madagascar.
+- Apart from the African crowned eagle, there was one more species in the same genus – Malagasy crowned eagle, or, Madagascan crowned hawk-eagle (Stephanoaetus mahey), but it was eradicated by the people arriving at Madagascar.

 - The crowned eagle is the 5th largest and 9th heaviest present-day eagle.

 - Females are usually larger than males by 10-15 %

 - The crowned eagle is often considered one of the 10 strongest land animals (compared to other phyla and weight ranges).

 - The crowned eagle is believed to be the strongest bird of prey in relation to its own body mass.